VinceBarresi/programming_challenges/README.md

 20. Given an integer, convert it into a Linked List

 21. Input the length of sides of a triangle and output the triangle type

+22. Given a linked list, print n nodes from tail of the list in reverse order